Easy Guide to Opening a Swimming Pool for the Season

 How long does it take to open a pool?

 You’ll probably spend a good few hours cleaning the pool, adding chemicals and installing equipment.
-Then you will need to run the filter for 24 hours to get the water circulating.
+Then, you must run the filter for 24 hours to get the water circulating.

-This means you will need to wait at least 24 hours before taking your first dip of the year after following the above instructions.
+After following the above instructions, you must wait at least 24 hours before taking your first dip of the year.

 Frequently asked questions